 Safe Practical Horsemanship is what we believe in.
 Every rider has the abilities to

-ride a safe Horse, and Michelle Gilles believes that it is her job to give you the
+ride a safe horse, and Michelle Gilles believes that it is her job to give you the tools

-tools to be able to succeed in all your horsemanship goals.
-A confident Horse and
+to be able to succeed in all your horsemanship goals.
+A confident horse and rider

-rider begins with basic COMMON SENSE, and education.
-There is no rocket
+begins with basic COMMON SENSE, and education.
+There is no rocket science

-key to modifying behavior in flight animals.
-Knowing that all horses have their
+to modifying behavior in flight animals.
+Knowing that all horses have their own

-own ingrained behavior traits she is able to assess and modify those traits to
+ingrained behavior traits she is able to asses and modify those traits to benefit both

-benefit both Horse and rider.
-Building confidence is the foundation to successful
+horse and rider.
+Building confidence is the foundation to successful horsemanship.

 The majority of the horses Michelle trains are neglected or mistreated or just un